Muro-ji Temple 室生寺

-Built at the end of the 8th century in Uda, northern Nara Prefecture, Muro-ji is home to Japan's smallest 5-storey pagoda.
-It is also one of the few Shingon Buddhist temples to have always accepted women.
+Built at the end of the 8th century in Uda, in the north of Nara prefecture, the Muro-ji is home to the smallest 5-storey pagoda in Japan.
+It is also one of the few Shingon temples to have always accepted women.

-According to legend, Muro-ji was founded in the forest where the monk Kenkei came to pray for the health of Prince Yamabe.
-After Kenkei's death his disciple, Shu-en, chose the placement of the various buildings, scattered on the mountain.
+According to legend, the Muro-ji was founded in the forest where the monk Kenkei came to pray for the health of Prince Yamabe.
+It is his disciple Shu-en who would have chosen the layout of the various buildings, scattered in the mountain.

 The four national treasures

-Several elements of the site have been classified as "national treasures", starting with the kondo (main building).
-This building - the oldest of Muro-ji (ninth century) - has was renovated during the Edo period (1603-1868).
+Several elements of the site have been classified as "national treasures", starting with the Kondo (main building).
+This part - the oldest of the Muro-ji ( 9th century) - was renovated during the Edo period (1603-1868).

-The kondo houses another treasure: a statue of Shaka-Nyorai, dating from the Heian period (794-1185).
-This wooden statue, more than 2.30 meters high, represents the founder of Buddhism, Shakyamuni, in a state of profound meditation.
+The Kondo houses another treasure: the statue of Shaka-Nyorai , dating from the Heian period (794-1185).
+This wooden statue, over 2.30 meters high, represents the founder of Buddhism, Shakyamuni , in a state of deep meditation.

-The statue of Nyoirin-Kannon, goddess of compassion, also dates from the Heian period.
-The nyoirin are actually the objects that the goddess holds in her hands: a precious gemstone and a wheel, which grant her a particular power of longevity.
+The statue of Nyoirin-Kannon , goddess of compassion, would also date from the Heian period. " Nyoirin" actually corresponds to the objects that the goddess holds in her hands: a lucky gemstone and a wheel, which would notably give her a power of longevity.

-The last national treasure is the famous 5-storey pagoda, renowned for its beauty... and its small size!
-It's just 16 meters high (and less than 3 meters wide) make it the smallest pagoda in Japan.
-Damaged by a fallen tree during a typhoon in 1998, the pagoda was renovated over the following 2 years.
+Last national treasure: the famous 5-storey pagoda , renowned for its beauty… and its small size!
+Its 16 meters high (and less than 3 meters wide) even makes it the smallest pagoda in Japan .
+Damaged by a falling tree during a typhoon in 1998, the pagoda was renovated for 2 years.

 A statue visible once a month

-The bravest will climb the 700 steps adorned with rhododendrons of the staircase nicknamed yoroizaka ("slope of the armor") to the oku-no-in.
-This building, located at the top of the steps, is dedicated to Kukai, the founder of Shingon Buddhism.
-A sacred statue of him, built at the end of the Kamakura period (1185-1333) is visible on the 21st of each month.
+The bravest will climb the 700 steps adorned with rhododendrons of the staircase nicknamed " Yoroizaka" ("slope of armor") up to the Oku-No-in .
+This building, located at the very top of the steps, is dedicated to Kukai, the founder of the Shingon Buddhist school .
+His sacred statue, built at the end of the Kamakura period (1185-1333) is visible on the 21st of each month.
 It has been classified as an Important Cultural Property.

-There are two times of year particularly suitable for visiting Muro-ji: between April and May, when the thousands of rhododendrons are in bloom or in the fall, when the maple leaves turn a vibrant red.
+Two periods lend themselves particularly well to visiting Muro-ji: between April and May , when the thousands of rhododendrons are in bloom, or in autumn , when the maple trees take on a flamboyant red hue.